pakerfeldt/node-red-contrib-fermentation-controller/Automated_fermentation.md

 # Automated fermentation

-⚠️ This guide is work-in-progress.
+⚠️ This guide is work-in-progress ⚠️

 This guide will walk you through how to accomplish a fully automated multi-step fermentation using this Node-RED library along with a few other.
 It is assumed that you are already familiar with Node-RED, if not I suggest you read up on that before.